Letztes Update: 22. August 2024

 Dividends are taxed as income.
 This is similar to the interest that used to be paid on savings accounts, which also had to be declared and taxed as income.

-So what is the withholding tax?
+What is withholding tax?
 Let’s look at the example above with a Swiss ETF.
 When this ETF receives dividends, 35% goes to the state as withholding tax.
 In simple terms, withholding tax is the domestic withholding tax.
 This withholding tax at the ETF level can be reclaimed by the ETF provider if it is domiciled in Switzerland.
 And the ETF provider must also deduct 35% withholding tax, which you can claim back with your tax return.

 Of the CHF 100, the full CHF 100 will then arrive at the back – albeit via a few detours.
 So what’s the point of the whole merry-go-round?
 Taxpayers should be made to declare their income and assets correctly in their tax returns.
 This is the only way to get the 35% withholding tax back.